babylouie28/renoise-ng/lua/com.neurogami.RandyNoteColumns.xrnx/README.md

 Download a packaged version from the [Neurogami code page.](http://neurogami.com/code/)

+** Note **

+This is still evolving.
+There may be stuff that is a bit wonky.

 ### Background

 Many years ago, in the time of Windows XP, there was a company named Sseyo (yes, spelled like that) who released a product called Koan.